German and Swiss markets underperform flat European bourses

 By Sudip Kar-Gupta

-LONDON, Aug 4 The German and Swiss stock markets were the worst performers in Europe on Monday, as the impact of sanctions against Russia held back equities and offset some relief over a Banco Espirito Santo rescue deal.
+LONDON, Aug 4 The German and Swiss stock markets were the worst performers in Europe on Monday, as the impact of sanctions against Russia pegged back equities and offset some relief over a rescue deal for Banco Espirito Santo (BES) .

-The latest Sentix survey of euro zone sentiment showed an unexpected slump in July as new EU sanctions on Moscow weighed on growth expectations, particularly in Europe's largest economy Germany, which has a large exposure to Russia.
+Sentix's August survey of euro zone sentiment showed an unexpected slump in the previous month as new EU sanctions on Russia weighed on growth expectations, particularly in Europe's largest economy Germany, which has a large exposure to Russia.

-Western powers stepped up sanctions against Russia after 298 people were killed on July 17 when a Malaysian passenger plane was shot down over rebel-held territory in eastern Ukraine, where Kiev's forces are fighting pro-Russian separatists.

-Adidas issued a profit warning last week, blaming its exposure to a weak Russian market, and brokerage Berenberg cut its rating on the sportsware company to "hold" from "buy".
+Sportswear company Adidas issued a profit warning last week, blaming its exposure to a weak Russian market, and brokerage Berenberg cut its rating to "hold" from "buy".

 "Germany stands to lose more than most in case of additional sanctions against Russia," said SteppenWolf Capital chief investment officer Phoebus Theologites.